borntofrappe/game-development/03 Match Three/Prep/Swap 2/README.md

 )
 ```

 This means that when you swap the tiles however, you need to swap the values of the coordinates as well.
+It is not enough to change the position of the tiles in `board`.

 ```lua
 -- swap in board